nate-anderson/fig/README.md

 # fig
 Juicy config from environment in Go

 Fig wraps John Barton's [godotenv](github.com/joho/godotenv) with caching and typed config variables.
+I wrote this as a subpackage for another project and extracted it to this repo for easy reuse.
+It's probably not production-worthy but it's a useful way to manage configs.

 ## Initializing
 Calling `fig.Make()` with no parameters initializes a Config object with the contents